A perfect place, with perfect activities, for your corporate team building retreat.

 Try out that B&B life by booking through some of the B&B's downtown.
 If you're a larger group, it's a good way to become familiar with people by getting to know the other people from your company staying within your B&B. Share breakfast, relax in some of the lounge areas, and talk about your work retreat experience together.

-The Sebastian Hotel on Route 1 offers a 450 square-foot event space -- well-suited for small corporate functions -- that can be arranged as a movie theater, conference room, event room, or hospitality suite.
 For a budget-friendly option, consider some of the hotels away from the downtown area, such as the Comfort Inn & Suites near I-95.
 They offer group rates with special perks, plus they have a business center, complimentary hot breakfast buffet, and bus parking if you travel as a group.

 To fully enjoy your Florida company gathering, consider booking some beach accommodations.
 Along with spectacular ocean views and private swimming pools, places such as Beacher's Lodge also have meeting spaces on site.
 The oceanfront Embassy Suites - with a pool, bar, and lawn courtyard that also faces the sand - is also a perfect venue for meetings offering more than 20,000 square feet of meeting space — from a private dining room for 16, to a 5,200-square-foot ocean ballroom with outdoor terraces.
 The Courtyard St. Augustine Beach is right on A1A and has 4,800 square-feet of ballroom space with room for up to 490 people.